Lynette Luckers, Founder & President

 Vanessa Duvert joined the Board of Directors for the Marion Luckers Kidney Foundation in June 2013.
 Her interest in the organization stemmed from her day-to-day work with organ and tissue donor education.
 Previously, Vanessa served as the Multicultural Outreach Coordinator at Gift of Life Donor Program, the region’s organ procurement agency.
 She has coordinated organ donor education in the tri-state area's African American and Latino communities.
 Her outreach efforts included workshops, classroom presentations and mass media campaigns.
 On multiple occasions she has combined forces with the Marion Luckers Kidney Foundation to penetrate Philadelphia’s African American Community.

 Vanessa was involved with the Association for Multicultural Affairs in Transplantation as Chair of the membership committee and was awarded MLK foundation’s Community Activist Award in March 2013.
 Prior to the Gift of Life she was the program manager of The Sickle Cell Donor Program at the American Red Cross from 2009 to 2011.
-She holds a Bachelor’s degree in Communications from La Salle University.
-Currently, Vanessa is a MBA candidate at Rutgers University Business School.
+She holds a Bachelor’s degree in Communications from La Salle University and a MBA at Rutgers University Business School.

 Monique Gilchrist joined the Board of Directors for the Marion Luckers Kidney Foundation in February 2012.
 Monique became interested in the Foundation through her work assisting Lynette Luckers with editing promotional materials.
-This work enabled Monique to learn more about what the Foundation did and she was eager to play a part of the change MLKF sought to make in the Philadelphia area.
-Monique has worked in the Philadelphia region in the field of education for the past thirteen years.
-Currently, Monique is a Counselor at the Community College of Philadelphia where she also teaches a College Success Seminar course.
-Prior to joining Community College of Philadelphia, Monique assisted students of various ages with achieving their post-secondary goals while working at, The Philadelphia Education Fund, Philadelphia Youth Network and The School District of Philadelphia.
-She is skilled at presenting workshops on career development, goal-setting, team-building, and stress management.
+This work enabled Monique to learn more about what the Foundation did and she was eager to play a part of the change MLKidney sought to make.
+Monique has worked in the Philadelphia region in the field of education over 15 years.
+Monique is a Counselor/Assistant Professor at the Community College of Philadelphia.
+Prior to joining Community College of Philadelphia, Monique assisted students of various ages with achieving their educational and career goals.
+She is skilled at presenting workshops in career development, goal setting, team building, and stress management.

-Throughout her past positions, she has come to see her career as more of a calling.
-She seeks to assist others in reaching their goals and maximizing their potential in life.
-She believes that all people are capable of making a positive change in their lives.
+Monique believes that all people are capable of making positive change in their lives.
+In an effort to assist more people with making positive change, she opened Sassy Reality, LLC. www.sassyreality.com, a life and career coaching business.
+As a coach, Monique works together with clients in reaching their goals and maximizing their potential in life.
 Monique earned a Bachelor of Arts in Speech Communications from Temple University and a Master of Education in Student Personnel Services and Counseling in Higher Education from Widener University.
-She has also completed post-graduate work in Clinical Psychology at Chestnut Hill College.
+She has also completed post-graduate work in Clinical Psychology at Chestnut Hill College and additional training in career development and life coaching.

 K. Adu Ntoso, MD